Editor’s Note: This marketing infographic is part of our 25 part series. Subscribe to our blog to receive more posts like this one.

 When it comes to landing page copy, you can test out various pieces and sections of copy to find out which variants are contributing to your visitor’s anxiety and objections.

-Here’s a landing page checklist of copywriting elements that you can test out for ultimate clarity:
+This landing page checklist is full of elements that you can test for copywriting clarity: